rlmoser99/ruby_rspec_TOP/contents.md

   expect(mock_array.pop).to be_nil
 end

-# RIGHT HERE
-# We are going to stubbing/mocking (emulating) the behavior of [1, 2, 3].
+## We are going to stubbing/mocking (emulating) the behavior of [1, 2, 3].
-# Re-write this with letters, because it is confusing to have 1 arg and return 1.
+## Re-write this with letters, because it is confusing to have 1 arg and return 1.
 it 'can return different values depending on the argument' do three_element_array = double